lizzij/lizzij.github.io/_posts/2020-11-24-hello-world.md

 #### Design Pattern
 - *Head First Design Patterns* by Elisabeth Freeman and Kathy Sierra

+#### Machine Learning
+- Math, physics, statistics and probability
+- Data collection and processing
+- Algorithms and models
+- Training, analysis and evaluation
+- Tools to deploy a model

 ### Project Retros
 - What is it about
 - Technically what I learned